 - Consults with specialty providers, such as physical therapy and occupational therapy for equipment needs

-Yes, you can invite a caregiver, spouse, partner, child, parent, and others to join your virtual visit, even if they are not in the same location as you.
+Yes, you can invite a caregiver, spouse, partner, child, parent, and others to join your video visit, even if they are not in the same location as you.
 Please let us know that you would like someone to join at the start of your visit.
 We can send them a secure link to join.

-Yes, we can add an interpreter to your virtual visit for almost any language, including ASL.
+Yes, we can add an interpreter to your video visit for almost any language, including ASL.
 If we don’t have an interpreter available in your preferred language, we can offer other language assistance services to meet your needs.